blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Magnetism Video Notes.md

 	_
 ```

+---
+Water molecules but

+Like a ball moving forward among other balls

 # TOPIC: If undo was system wide
 You want to copy a text off to another note, then clear it from the present note.